introgreek/introgreek.github.io/docs/03-homework/homework.md

 ### Part 2
 {: .no_toc }

+Write out the following words in the Greek alphabet.
+Make sure to include rough or smooth breathing marks, but other accents (like the acute, grave, or circumflex) are not necessary.
+Keep in mind that a mark over a vowel (e.g., ē) means that you should consider it the long version of that vowel (i.e., ē = η and ō = ω; without the long mark, e = ε [epsilon] and o = ο [omicron]).

+1. eblepsen
+2. harpazō
+3. edeixanto
+4. edeikhthē
+5. poiēmata
+6. hodōi (treat the last -i as an iota subscript)
+7. gnōmēi (treat the last -i as an iota subscript)
+8. graphetai
+9. adikēsas
+10. Akhilleus

+### Part 3 (Optional)
+{: .no_toc }

 Add an appropriate accent (an acute, a circumflex, or a grave) on the following words given the guidelines in parentheses.

 1. δεικνυασι (recessive accent)